cockroachdb/docs/v2.1/training/sql-basics.md

 First, transfer A checks to see if there's at least $250 in Carl's checking account.
 There is, so it proceeds with the transfer.
 But before transfer A can deduct the $250 from his account, transfer B checks to see if there's $250 in the account.
 Transfer A hasn't deducted the money yet, so transfer B sees enough money and decides to proceed, too.
 When the two transfers complete, Carl will have withdrawn $250 that wasn't in his account, and the bank will have to cover the loss.

-This issue can be solved by using a **transaction**.
+This issue can be solved by using a [transaction](../transactions.html).
 If two transactions attempt to modify the same data at the same time, one of the transactions will get canceled.

-Using transactions is as simple as issuing a `BEGIN` statement to start a transaction and a `COMMIT` statement to finish it.
-You can also `ROLLBACK` a transaction midway if, for example, you discover that the transfer has insufficient funds.
+Using transactions is as simple as issuing a [`BEGIN` statement](../begin-transaction.html) to start a transaction and a [`COMMIT` statement](../commit-transaction.html) to finish it.
+You can also [`ROLLBACK` a transaction](../rollback-transaction.html) midway if, for example, you discover that the transfer has insufficient funds.

 Here's the above example in a transaction.
 Again, don't run this example yet.